juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 \* *My name is not Mary but Michelle*

-This is to test its abilities to understand natural language expressions.
-If a chatbot does not give you a confirmation on its interpretation results, you should test it by asking a confirmation question, e.g.,  "What's my name" to confirm if the chatbot gets your name correctly.
+This is to test its abilities to understand natural language expressions because your chatbot users will sure come up with many different expressions.

+**Ask a confirmation question.** If a chatbot does not confirm its interpretation results, you also should test it by asking a confirmation, e.g.,  "What's my name" to confirm if the chatbot gets your name correctly.

+**Embed keywords into expressions with opposite meanings**.
+To test whether a chatbot does only keyword matches instead of semantic interpretation, you can also try to input expressions containing the same keywords but with completely different meanings to see if you'd still get the same response.
+For example, if a chatbot asks "How healthy are you?" try  "I'm not healthy" and "I'm very healthy" to see what chatbot responses you'd receive.

 After several tries, you'll get a good idea as how smart a chatbot is in terms of understanding natural language expressions.